Claim Your Mechanics Tax Rebate

 We can also claim tax relief on the interest part of any finance agreements you have with the likes of MAC and Snap On, tax back for washing your own protective clothing and fees into the Institute of Motoring Industry.

 About our mechanics tax rebate services

-With an average initial claim of £900, a 98% success rate and ‘no rebate, no fee’ policy – why wouldn’t you use our service?
+With an average initial claim of over £900, a 98% success rate and a no rebate, no fee policy – why wouldn’t you use our service?

-We make sure you get back everything you are entitled to and include all of your work related expenses in one bespoke claim.
+We make sure you get back everything you are entitled to by including all of your work related expenses in one bespoke claim.

 We make it hassle free and simple:

 - We’ll fill out the forms and communicate with HMRC on your behalf.

 - Our professional, qualified accountants maximise your tax rebate claim.

 We will claim for your Tools, washing of Uniform, tax relief on the interest part of your finance payments and membership into the IMI.

 These are the two different types of Mechanics Tax Rebate claims you can make – we can help you decide which one to make, so you get everything back you are owed.